 Besides learning theories in schools and universities, understanding the real-world scenario and its plays out is also a critical undertaking if you plan to become an immigration lawyer.

 This is why you should expose yourself in the immigration field, like attending clinics, getting legal internships with offices that primarily deal with immigration cases.
 You can also take up pro bono activities to get a feel of a real immigration case.
+This in turn can help you build an interesting resume that can attract law firms during recruitment.
+You can also take the help of law career consultants like Alex Gotch who can suggest areas where you can take experience from.
+Experts like them can also help you in the hiring process by listing your profile on their lawyer recruitment portals.

 You can also gain experience by joining outreach organizations, businesses that rely on immigrant employees, or a government office that deal with immigration cases.
 These are great places to understand the actual situation of immigrants in your locale.